-The Schools and Outdoor Learning Environments (S.O.L.E.)
+Colorado Parks and Wildlife's Schools and Outdoor Learning Environments (SOLE)

-In 2013, the pilot program began with fourth grade classes
+The program began with fourth grade classes

 in two schools: Pennock Elementary (Brighton) and Roxborough Intermediate